Terasology-Archived/WildAnimalsMadness/README.md

         * run the first group test;
         * run the fourth group test.
      * **Restrictions:** the entity skin is not restored on purpose.

+* **Fifth Group Test:**
+     * **Command:** `groupTestFive`
+     * **Objective:** test the flocking behavior.
+Black deers are assigned a `FlockComponent` and a `flock` behavior.
+The related system makes sure that the flock parameters are updated whenever a new entity receives a `FlockComponent`.
+Flocking behavior should make the entities converge to the group center (randomized for emergence emulation).
+     * **Restrictions:** this is very early work.
+The entities still don't keep a minimal distance from each other.
+Since the flocking algorithm uses a random reference to establish the group center, flocks tend to get stable in one location until a new entity joins the flock.
+This test is composed by two steps: in the first one the user spawns a few black deers.
+Executing the command creates the flock.
+In the second step, the user spawns an additional black deer, and re-running the command updated the flock.

 * **Nuke:**
      * **Command:** `nuke`